Comet Ping Pong: Founding

-Conflict with the ANC
+Local government issues

 Ping pong games are played inside the restaurant.

 When Comet Ping Pong opened in October 2006, Alefantis made a voluntary agreement with the local Advisory Neighborhood Commission (ANC) and the Alcoholic Beverage Control Board that the restaurant "would not stay open past midnight or have live entertainment."
 By 2008, however, the restaurant was hosting live music events and some neighborhood residents complained that the business was open after midnight.
 Additionally, Advisory Neighborhood Commissioner Frank Winstead criticized Alefantis for having placed a ping pong table on the sidewalk in front of the restaurant to attract and entertain customers.
 Winstead published a video on YouTube, "Ping Pong in Public Space", which showed people playing ping pong outside the restaurant and implied that the situation was a traffic hazard.
 Anticipating that he was going to request outside seating, Alefantis brought the table indoors.
 Alefantis held a meeting with the local ANC board to formally request that it allow Comet to place outside seating, have live entertainment in the restaurant, and remain open after midnight.
 The meeting was acrimonious, with some ANC members accusing Alefantis of violating the agreement and holding live entertainment in the venue.
 Winstead stated that Alefantis was "trying to turn this area into Adams Morgan with the murders and rapes."
 The ANC decided in Comet's favor by a 4–3 vote and the audio recording of the meeting went public.
 Live music resumed on August 8, 2008, after the decision, and Winstead was defeated by a wide margin in the next election.